Yazidi literature

 Yazidi literature is literature produced by the Kurds-Yazidi people.
 Although Yazidi literature has traditionally been primarily oral, many Yazidi texts have been transcribed since the 1970s.
 Kurmanji is the main language used.

 Unlike the other major religions of the Near East, Yazidism does not have a standardized canon of religious texts, since religious knowledge is traditionally transmitted orally.

-Some of the largest text collections of Yazidi literature have been compiled by Philip G. Kreyenbroek & Khalil Rashow (2005) and Khanna Omarkhali (2017).
+Some of the largest text collections of Yazidi literature have been compiled by Philip G. Kreyenbroek and Khalil Rashow (2005) and Khanna Omarkhali (2017).
 Other compilations of various Yazidi texts are those of Christine Allison (2001) and Teimuraz Avdoev, a Georgian Yazidi.

 List of texts

 This section contains a comprehensive list of Yazidi oral religious texts as compiled by Omarkhali (2017).

 Yazidi oral religious poetry can be categorized into the following categories.